sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ---
 # Customize the Start layout

-You can customize the Start layout by creating a `LayoutModification.xml` file, and configuring the settings.
+You can customize the Start layout by creating a `LayoutModification.xml` file and configuring the settings.
 To determine the overall look of the Start layout, the default layout is applied based on SKU and region, and then the `LayoutModification.xml` or `Unattend.xml` file is processed.

 You can customize the following aspects of the Start layout:

 * The size, including the number of columns and number of tiles per row
-* The tiles in both OEM Groups, including the size, position, and the app or weblink associated with each tile
+* The tiles in both OEM Groups; including the size, position, and the app or weblink associated with each tile
 * The display layout for the Microsoft Office suite of tiles
 * Create Start layouts for each region you support